A relaxing beach holiday on the amazing Northumberland coast

 Visiting Alnmouth With Kids

-We’ve visited Alnmouth many times and have been twice in the past year – in October 2020 and July 2021.
+We’ve visited Alnmouth many times and have been twice in the past year.
 Our children love it there: the easy access to the beach and the estuary means there’s always something to see.
 They also love being so close to the tearoom and the gift shop!
 Below are some family-friendly recommendations for staying in Alnmouth with kids.

 Things to Do in Alnmouth